 Dollywood, Gatlinburg, TN

-Tara Kline-Kennedy of Shoemakersville, Pa., took her two boys to Dollywood recently and they loved it -- especially her youngest, who is autistic.
+When Tara Kline-Kennedy of Shoemakersville, Pa., took her two boys to Dollywood, they loved it -- especially her youngest, who is autistic.
 "He loved the calmness of it even though it was a theme park," she recalls.
-"In addition to the great shows and exhibits there were tons of rides he could enjoy, even at his small size."
+"In addition to the great shows and exhibits, there were tons of rides he could enjoy, even at his small size."
 Dollywood is located within Tennessee's Smoky Mountains and has a rural feel, with lots of trees and natural creeks running through it.
 Guest Services provides families with information on each ride and whether or not it's appropriate for kids with special needs.
-Recently the park adapted two of its attractions -- River Battle, a water ride with boats and Adventure Mountain, the largest ropes course in the country -- to accept wheelchairs.
-They also modified the Barnstormer, a swing ride, with seats that non-ambulatory children could access.
+The park adapted two of its attractions -- River Battle, a water ride with boats and Adventure Mountain, the largest ropes course in the country -- to accept wheelchairs.
+They also modified the Barnstormer, a swing ride, with seats that non-ambulatory children can access.

 Morgan's Wonderland, San Antonio, Texas

 One of childhood's most cherished sensations is that of flying through the air on a swing.
 This is something many disabled children never experienced -- until Morgan's Wonderland came along.
 Billed as the world's first Ultra Accessible Family Fun Park, this playland in San Antonio offers 30 traditional, adaptive and wheelchair swings along with many other rides and activities.
 A lake is stocked with fish for catch-and-release fun.
 Artists perform at an amphitheater with flat levels for wheelchairs.
 Visitors with special needs get free admission, too.